lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/dns.md

 *This information applies to version 2.0-alpha3 of the LOCKSS system.*

 After MicroK8s is up and running, adjustments need to be made to DNS processing in MicroK8s, which is handled by a MicroK8s component named CoreDNS.
-In this section, you will first make use of the LOCKSS Installer you downloaded from GitHub a few sections ago.
+By default, CoreDNS is configured to use Google's nameservers; this is often undesirable in an institutional network, and unworkable for LOCKSS hosts with no public DNS records.

+This section will reconfigure CoreDNS to use the same nameservers configured for normal use on the host, i.e., those specified in '/etc/resolv.conf'.
+This can be done automatically as long as '/etc/resolv.conf' does not contain any loopback adresses; if it does, you will need to enter the IP addresses of the nameservers.

 ## Configuring DNS